fermonnot/fermonnot/README.md

-I've been coding for a short time, recently graduated from <a href="http://www.4geeksacademy.com">4geeks Fullstack Bootcamp</a> I'm interested about integrating libraries to build remarkable projects and web applications.
+Recently graduated from <a href="http://www.4geeksacademy.com">4Geeks Academy Fullstack Bootcamp</a> I'm Industrian Engineer, interested in integrating libraries to build remarkable projects and web applications.
 Feel free to reach me here: